 3.6 The Secretary of each affiliated and co-opted club shall send their own name and address, together with the names and addresses of the president and the two delegates of the club, to the secretary of the Association within one week of their election and annually thereafter.

-4.1 The officers of the Association shall be a president, vice presidents, secretary, treasurer, open events chairman, boathouse management committee chairman and a secretary for each competitive event organised by the Association.
+4.1 The officers of the Association shall be a president, vice presidents, secretary, treasurer, boathouse management committee chairman and a secretary for each competitive event organised by the Association.

 4.2 The Association shall be managed by a "delegates committee" comprising the officers of the Association, two delegates appointed by each affiliated club.

-4.6.
-A bumps committee comprising the bumps secretary and five elected members, not more than one from any club, shall run the bumping races in accordance with rules agreed by the delegates meeting.
+4.5.
+A bumps committee comprising the bumps secretary and five elected members, with not more than one committee member from any club, shall run the bumping races in accordance with rules agreed by the delegates meeting.
 Any person belonging to more than one club will be treated for the purposes of this rule as representing all of those clubs.

-4.8.
+4.6.
 The Trustees shall be no less than two in number and no more than four in number and shall be elected for a period of four years.
 Any retiring trustee may be re-elected by a resolution passed by the members of the Association at an annual general meeting.
 The Association shall give the Trustees full indemnity in respect of any liabilities attaching or arising in respect of any assets and their use.
 If any property shall be purchased by the Association the same shall be vested in the Trustees who shall only act with regard thereto upon a formal resolution of a general meeting of the association.